 Bay of Islands & Northland

 For many New Zealanders, the phrase ‘up north’ conjures up sepia-toned images of family fun in the sun, pohutukawa in bloom and dolphins frolicking in pretty bays.
+From school playgrounds to work cafeterias, owning a bach (holiday house) ‘up north’ is a passport to popularity.
+Beaches are the main drawcard and they’re here in profusion.

 The East Coast